Souvik8426/RomBuilds/rough.md

 You have two options here, the lazy way or the non-lazy way.

-Automatic way (recommended!):
+Automatic way (recommended):

--- Grab a repo with some useful scripts, and run the needed one
+Grab a repo with some useful scripts, and run the needed one

 $ sudo apt-get install git-core
 $ git clone https://github.com/akhilnarang/scripts
 $ cd scripts